ivos/discovering-reqs/README.md

 **Case study "Ordering system"**

 This is a fictional story.

+Although completely made-up, its goal is to illustrate faithfully the process of discovering the system requirements.

-It takes a domain that many readers might find familiar and tries to demonstrate the process of eliciting, discovering and exploring user requirements on a system, generally known as "analysis".
+It takes a domain that many readers might find familiar and tries to demonstrate eliciting, discovering and exploring user requirements on a system, generally known as "analysis".
 The perceived familiarity of the domain (taking customer orders) should hopefully make the story more comprehensible, while at the same time demonstrate how fragile such assumptions of familiarity could be.

 ---

+## Day 1

 You were just assigned to a new project.
 Alice is in charge of managing orders in the company and she has asked for a meeting with someone from IT to see if there's a way to help her improve things.